Categories

 It’s not your colors, your logo, your message, your collection.
 It’s what they—your brand consumers—remember about those things.
 It’s the sum total of the images and ideas that they have about you.
 It’s not necessarily the truth, but it is their truth.
 (You are a brand consumer as well, and the truth you have inside your head is also the brand, but what really matters is the brand as understood by those who pay admissions, attend programs, donate money, and thus allow you to fulfill your organizational and public service mission to educate, enlighten, and inspire.)
 So, what does the public hold in their minds about you?
 For good or ill, that is your brand.

 Branding, therefore, is all the things you do to bring your consumer’s truth closer to the truth about you.
 Your marketing, PR, communications, and visitor services practices all contribute to your brand.
 All of your consumers have a kind of mental model of you.
 It may include some or all of those things we traditionally associate with a brand (logos, colors, the masterpieces in your collection, or the cute baby dolphin you use in your advertising), but it also includes the guy who was polite to me when I used the coat check last time I visited.
 Or the time I came and your institution was closed even though I had gone to your website to check beforehand.
 Unfortunately, negative emotions can have a more lasting impression than positive ones so you must be very careful with your brand.
-It is made up of many things, and it is precious.
+It is made up of many things, and it can sometimes be precious.

 Branding process